 Weight: The last thing you want is to be lugging around a bag of bricks.
 I have tried to keep my recommendations as light as possible without compromising on quality.

-Price: The age old saying of ‘you get what you pay for’ holds true here as well.
-None the less, if there is a bargain to be had I’ll have made a note of it.
+Price: The age-old saying ‘you get what you pay for holds true here as well.
+Nonetheless, if there is a bargain to be had I’ll have made a note of it.

 Design: I like things to look nice, and I’m sure you do too.
 No ugly designs here!

 Security: Added security is always a plus.
-The last thing you want are any straps coming loose and your guinea pig going for a surprise walk about.
+The last things you want are any straps coming loose and your guinea pig going for a surprise walk about.

 Comfortability: When you think about it, odds are your guinea pig will be in this carrier for a while.
 You want to make sure he/she is as comfortable as possible, so extra padding is always a plus.